Foksu/showcase/sudoku/ex00/README.md

 ## Hive Helsinki Sudoku Group Project

+This was a rush group project, which means the project had to be done in one weekend.

 To run the Sudoku program:
 1. Compile the file with `gcc -o sudoku *.c`
 2. Run `./sudoku line1 line2 line3 line4 line5 line6 line7 line8 line9 | cat -e`.